mrshirts/livecomsjournal.github.io/index.md

 Authors are encouraged to make updates to articles in their GitHub repositories as frequently as warranted.
 However, release of new peer-reviewed versions via LiveCoMS is warranted only when changes become particularly extensive or important.
 Thus, versioning should typically be done no more frequently than every 12 months.

 The review process for an update to a LiveCoMS article is similar to the review process for the initial version.
 Additional review criteria will include whether or not issues the community raised on the article's issue tracker were responded to, and whether the revision includes sufficient new material.
-Certain categories of article may need revision at different frequencies:
+Certain categories of article may need revision at different frequencies, and these differences are outlined in the type-specific authors information.

-* **Best practices guides**: These articles may start with more frequent versions, as initial rounds of community input are solicited.
-As always, authors are encouraged to update their private GitHub versions as frequently as desired, and if the document changes rapidly, more frequent new versions on LiveCoMS may be needed; consultation with your editor is encouraged.

 * **Perpetual Reviews**: Authors will be asked to update reviews at least once every 36 months, and will be encouraged to ensure continuity of authorship (e.g. if one author retires or loses interest) so the review can be maintained, or else the review will be “made emeritus” and indicated as out-of-date on the site.
 We recommend updating at least every 24 months.
 However, authors decide when it is time to re-version based on feedback they receive.